 Summary of Federal Law

-Federal law establishes the baseline regarding the types of persons who are ineligible to purchase firearms.
-The federal Gun Control Act of 1968, codified at 18 U.S.C. § 922, generally prohibits the sale of firearms to any person who:
+Federal law establishes a baseline national standard regarding the criteria that make people ineligible to acquire and possess firearms.
+The federal Gun Control Act of 1968, codified at 18 U.S.C. § 922, generally prohibits the sale to, and possession of firearms by, a person who:

-- Has been convicted of, or is under indictment for, a crime punishable by imprisonment for more than one year;23
+- Has been convicted of, or is under indictment for:

-- Is an unlawful user of or addicted to a controlled substance;24
+- Is “an unlawful user of or addicted to any controlled substance”5

-- Has been dishonorably discharged from the military;
+- Has been dishonorably discharged from the US Armed Forces

-- Is subject to a court order restraining him or her from harassing, stalking or threatening an intimate partner, his or her child or a child of a partner, or engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child; or
+- Is subject to an active court order restraining them from harassing, stalking or threatening an intimate partner, their child, or a child of a partner, or from engaging in other conduct that would place an intimate partner in reasonable fear of bodily injury to the partner or child

-- Has been convicted of a misdemeanor offense of domestic violence.27
+- Has been convicted of a misdemeanor offense of domestic violence9

-For more information on people prohibited from purchasing or possessing firearms as a result of mental illness or domestic violence, see our summaries on Mental Health Reporting and Domestic Violence and Firearms.
+For more detailed information on firearm restrictions—and gaps—related to domestic violence, see our summary on Domestic Violence and Firearms.

 Summary of State Law